ilya-sotnikov/ushell/README.md

 You can check examples from the "port" directory.

 If you are building it on PC using cmake it just runs tests in main.c.
-To build and run tests:
+To build and run tests (using [Unity](https://www.throwtheswitch.org/unity)):

 1. `git clone https://github.com/ilya-sotnikov/ushell`
 2. `cd ushell`